-If you’re one of the 12 million Americans heading to Europe this year, this detailed list will help you plan and enjoy your experience to its fullest.
+If you’re one of the 12 million Americans visiting Europe this year, this detailed list will help you plan and enjoy your experience to its fullest.

 I am an American who was lucky enough to spend about half of my formative childhood years living in Europe and traveling extensively throughout the gorgeous continent.
 I’ve been able to return to Europe regularly since then, both for work and for pleasure.